Vietnamese Lemongrass Chicken Noodle Salad

-Paleo Keto Vietnamese Noodle Salad with Lemongrass Chicken – Bun Ga Nuong – is one of my favorite summer noodle salads.
+Paleo Keto Vietnamese Lemongrass Chicken Noodle Salad- Bun Ga Nuong -, made with shirataki noodles, is one of my favorite summer noodle salads.
 The lemongrass chicken is marinated in an incredible sauce and drizzled with Vietnamese dipping sauce Nuoc Cham.
 Fantastic summer grilled recipe to feed a crowd!

 Bun Ga Nuong – Vietnamese Chicken Noodle Salad – is one of my must-have summer noodle salads.
 The lemongrass chicken noodle bowl is everything you know and love about Vietnamese food – fresh, healthy, low carb, and full of flavor.
 I love this lemongrass chicken and noodles so much that I have to share Paleo and Keto versions with you.
 It also comes with a Paleo, Whole30, and Keto Vietnamese dipping sauce Nuoc Cham.
 Totally dream come true!

 How to make Vietnamese Lemongrass Chicken Noodle Salad

 To make Vietnamese noodle salad with grilled lemongrass chicken is easy.
 You will need fresh lemongrass to make this grilled chicken recipe really flavorful.
 I also add kaffir lime leaves and if you can’t find them, I include alternative substitute ingredients in the recipe card section.

 1. Blend lemongrass, Kaffir lime leaves, garlic, shallot, fish sauce, and dry spice seasonings in a mini-food processor.

 2. Marinade the chicken with the lemongrass blend overnight.

 3. Grill or pan-fry the chicken over stovetop until cooked through.

 4. Serve with vermicelli noodles, fresh herbs, and Vietnamese dipping sauce.